 While echinacea has been promoted as a substance that can stimulate the immune system, this action has not been proven.
 There is no evidence that echinacea strengthens the immune system when taken over the long term.

-However, studies do support the use of echinacea as a treatment for colds and flu.
+However, some studies do support the use of echinacea as a treatment for colds and flu.
 The herb, taken at the first sign of illness, might reduce your symptoms and help you recover faster.
 It does not seem, though, that daily doses of echinacea will prevent you from getting sick.
 Echinacea has been studied for other infections, as well, like chronic bronchitis and ear infections, but more research needs to be done in these areas.

 While it is not clear exactly how echinacea works, some evidence hints that echinacea acts by doing the following:

 Echinacea is taken at the first sign of a cold or flu and continued for 1-2 weeks.
 The best tested formulations are extracts made from the above-ground parts of the Echinacea purpurea species.
 Echinacea purpurea root alone may not be effective.
 Follow label instructions for dosage.
 The effectiveness of other echinacea species including E. pallida and E. angustifolia has not been established.

 Echinacea has not shown significant side effects in studies but mild limited side effects have been noted, including allergic reactions such as rashes and increased asthma.
 Other side effects include minor gastrointestinal symptoms and increased urination.
-People allergic to plant families such as the daisy or sunflower should talk with their doctor before using echinacea.
+People allergic to plant families such as the daisy or sunflower may have reactions..
+In most cases, the effects go away once echinacea is stopped.

 However, if in fact echinacea stimulates the immune system, it could theoretically cause harm in people with certain conditions.
 These include the following: